hrabalm/npfl101-llms/01-hf/README.md

 ssh USERNAME@zenith.metacentrum.cz
 ```

 As a small note, Metacentrum uses Kerberos for authentication, so using just `ssh-copy-id` unfortunately does not work.
-See [here](https://docs.metacentrum.cz/access/kerberos/) for instructions.
+See [here](https://docs.metacentrum.cz/access/kerberos/) for instructions on passwordless login if you are interested in getting it to work later.

 ## Interactive jobs